ZenProjects/phpSMTPd/README.md

 They start as root (or not) and listen ([EventListener](http://php.net/manual/fr/class.eventlistener.php)) on socket port (can be <1025 if started as root) and impersonate to other user (if started as with use of posix setuid/gid).

-The skelete of the server part are based on SMTP event based example on php site by Andrew Rose : http://php.net/manual/fr/event.examples.php
+The skelton of the server part are based on SMTP event based example on php site by Andrew Rose : http://php.net/manual/fr/event.examples.php

 The STARTTLS server part are from this example also, the client part has been developped from scratch.